Ask the Advocates: Impatience

 When I catch myself doing a slow boil over something I have no control over and I start muttering under my breath, I draw on my mindfulness lessons.
 Mindfulness helps me to stay in the moment.
 To accept this moment as it is, without trying to change it.
 My intention is to learn patience.
 It helps me to control my thoughts and keep the situation in perspective.
 Meditation with deep abdominal breathing also helps to calm my thoughts and helps me to reset my brain.

 I know this is a personality trait I possess.
-I see it in me in encounters with friends, family, and perfect strangers.
+I see it in my encounters with friends, family, and perfect strangers.
 I especially find it in me in situations of commerce – that is – SHOPPING!
 Whether online “chatting” with a company representative or on the phone with “an associate,” I find myself less inclined to put up with what I feel is poor training or just out-and-out incompetence.
 It’s difficult to say who’s at fault in these matters.

-Most customer service representatives are trained according to a particular “practice” or set of guidelines that seek to cover any possible conversation or situation an “agent” (there are a million labels).
+Most customer service representatives are trained according to a particular “practice” or set of guidelines that seek to cover any possible conversation or situation (there are a million labels).
 They have very little flexibility in what to say or how to say it.
 I know more about this than other matters because I spent 10 years in a customer service management position.

-When you’re on the phone and you hear the warning “This called may be monitored,” it’s very true.
+When you’re on the phone and you hear the warning “This call may be monitored,” it’s very true.
 I was one of the guys who monitored.
-But luckily, it’s only this kind of encounter that my impatience roars up.
+But luckily, it’s only in this kind of encounter that my impatience roars up.
 In-person or in casual conversation, or in almost any other kind of situation, I’m a veritable puppy – a pushover (at least that’s what I tell myself).

 I’ve decided, never again, to take a “pity-pill” and go to a “pity party.”
 And the only “withdraw” I permit myself is at an ATM or the bank.